prereflect/prereflect.github.io/_posts/2014-12-29-use-number-with-ids-dot-dot-dot-ok.markdown

 comments: true
 categories: [CSS, jQuery]
 ---
-I ended up spinninng my wheels for a couple of hours trying to find out why a simple jQuery event handler would not work.
+I ended up spinning my wheels for a couple of hours trying to find out why a simple jQuery event handler would not work.
 Turns out I for got the # for the IDs that were targeted.